-Type of auditors' repo rt issued: Unmodified Material weakness(e) Yes XNo Significant deficience to be a material wear Yes X_None Reported Noncompliance mat erial to financial statements noted?
-Yes XNo Federal Awards Internal Control over r major programs: Material weakness(e) es) identified?
-Yes XNo Significant deficience to be a material wear y(ies) identified that are not considered kness?
-Yes X_None Reported Type of auditors' repo rt issued on compliance for major progr ams: Unmodified closed that are required to be reported in ection 510(a) of Circular A-133? n Yes XNo Identification of major programs: CFDA Number(s) Name of Federal Program 11.307 U.S. Department of Commerce - Econ omic A djustn nent Assistance 97.067 Homeland Security Grant Dollar threshold used Type A and Type B to distinguish between programs: \$ 300 0,000 Auditee qualified as a low-risk auditee?
-X Yes No
+Type of auditor's report issued: Unmodified Material weakness(es) identified?
+Yes XNo Significant deficiency(ies) identified that are not considered to be a material weaknesses?
+Yes X_None Reported Noncompliance material to financial statements noted?
+Yes XNo Federal Awards Internal Control over major program: Material weakness(es) identified?
+Yes XNo Significant deficiency(ies) identified that are not considered to be a material weakness?
+Yes X_None Reported Type of auditor's report issued on compliance for major program m: Unmodified Any audit findings disclosed that are required to be reported in accordance with section 2 CFR 200.516(a)?
+Yes XNo Identification of major program: CFDA Number(s) Name of Federal Program 11.307 U.S. Department of Commerce - Econor mic Ad djustn nent Assistance Dollar threshold used to distinguish between Type A and Type B programs: \$ 750 ),000 Auditee qualified as a low-risk auditee? Х Yes No

-SOUTH FLORIDA REGIONAL COUNCIL SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2016
+SOUTH FLORIDA REGIONAL PLANNING COUNCIL SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2017